Solvers

 Implementation of an interior point method with basis preconditioning, Mathematical Programming Computation, 12, 603-635, 2020.
 DOI: 10.1007/s12532-020-00181-8.

-Setting the option solver to "ipm" forces the IPM solver to be used
+Setting the option solver to "ipx" forces the IPX solver to be used

 HiGHS includes the cuPDLP-C primal-dual hybrid gradient method for LP (PDLP).
-Currently this only runs on CPU, so it is unlikely to be competitive with the HiGHS interior point or simplex solvers.
-Enabling HiGHS to run PDLP on a GPU is work in progress.
+On Linux and Windows, this can be run on an NVIDIA GPU.
+On a CPU, it is unlikely to be competitive with the HiGHS interior point or simplex solvers.

 Setting the option solver to "pdlp" forces the PDLP solver to be used